Naam (1953 film)

 Naam is a 1953 Indian Tamil-language film directed by A. Kasilingam and written by M. Karunanidhi, starring M. G. Ramachandran and V. N. Janaki.
 It is based on Kaadhal Kanneer, a novel by Kashi.
 The film, jointly produced by Jupiter Pictures and Mekala Pictures, was released on 5 March 1953 and failed commercially.

 Plot

-Kumaran is the heir to a zamindari estate, which he learns from his dying mother.
-However, the will and the related testament are hidden by Malayappan.
-A doctor Sanjeevi is also interested in the property and wants his daughter to marry Kumaran.
-Against his wishes, Kumaran is in love with Malayappan's sister Meena.
-When Meena gets the will, Kumaran suspects her intentions, and leaves the village.
-In the city, he becomes a boxer.
-Meanwhile, Malayappan sets Kumaran's house on fire and Kumaran is presumed dead.
-However, he is saved by Meena.
-More complications arise about the missing will, and simultaneously, a disfigured boxer moves around at night, leading to rumours about a ghost in the village.
-However, the truth is eventually revealed, and the lovers are united.
+Kumaran learns from his dying mother that he is the heir to a zamindari estate.
+However, the will and other important documents are hidden by Malayappan, who wants to claim the property for himself.
+A doctor named Sanjeevi is also interested in the estate and hopes his daughter will marry Kumaran to secure it.
+Despite their plans, Kumaran is in love with Meena, Malayappan’s sister.

+When Meena gets hold of the will, Kumaran begins to suspect her motives and decides to leave the village.
+He moves to the city and becomes a boxer, building a new life for himself.
+Meanwhile, Malayappan sets fire to Kumaran’s house, and everyone believes Kumaran has died.
+In reality, Meena had saves him from the fire, keeping him alive.

+Complications continue over the missing will.
+At the same time, a disfigured boxer starts roaming around at night, causing villagers to spread rumors of a ghost.
+Eventually, all secrets are revealed - Kumaran is actually the mysterious boxer.
+Kumaran and Meena overcome the obstacles to their love and are finally reunited.